 He would not forget the insult to Gandhara by the kingdom that considered itself above all.

 Though he could not counter Vidura’s arguments, which were solely based on the Shastras, he would have hoped that Bhishma or Satyavati would overlook them and make good on their promises.
-But they were empty promises.
+Alas, that didn’t happen.
 Nay, he would not let his sister suffer the same fate as Amba.

-His father and siblings tried to protest and for that, they were thrown into jail.
-He was imprisoned too.
-They were made to starve because the jailors gave food only sufficient for one.
-The others made sure that only he was fed.
-They all died in front of him, his father making him promise that he would exact vengeance.
+Why Shakuni lived in Hastinapur?
+Because after the death of his father and brother, bringing an end to the Kurus became the sole purpose of his life.
 Taking a knife, Shakuni stabbed himself on his thigh, which would make him limp every time he walked, to remind himself that his vengeance wasn’t complete.
-And since that day, he worked towards bringing an end to the Kurus.
-The Kurukshetra War was a result of his evil actions and diabolical games in dividing the Pandavas and the Kauravas and inciting enmity between the cousins.
+The Kurukshetra War was a result of his evil actions and diabolical games in driving a wedge between the Pandavas and the Kauravas, inciting enmity between the cousins.

-Is any action for love justifiable despite the outcome?
+Is an act of love justifiable despite the outcome?

-The choice one makes determines the effect one causes in the future.
 Shakuni made terrible choices because he felt his sister was insulted.
-The things he did, he did because of his love for Gandhari.
-He would do anything for his sister, which is a good emotion.
-But if it included attempting to burn princes in a lac palace, disrobing a Queen in front of her elders, sending the rightful heirs to exile and trying to get out of his own promises, and then cheating all the way in battle, that emotion is just as bad.
+The things he did out of his love for Gandhari were a clear manifestation of blind rage.
+From attempting to burn princes in a lac palace, disrobing a Queen in front of her elders, sending the rightful heirs to exile, and then cheating all the way in battle, his actions just continue to spiral out of control.
 I believe the hurt caused by the events in Hastinapura caused him to go psychopathic in the end.